gregdan3/speech-to-text/README.md

 - Fallback to pocketsphinx engine if there is no network connection
 - Verify that the package can work relatively independently (user doesn't need to install extra packages) as just a python script
+- Omit some dependencies, to be made optional, as SpeechRecognition itself does

 ### Concerns
 The SpeechRecognition library is noted to be outdated in a